gmc-code/PC-Using-RTD/docs/setup/GitHub and VSCode.rst

 The info below is for the simplest approach where there is only the master branch locally which is being maintained and pushed to the github repository.

-FOr github advice see: https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github
+For github advice see: https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github

 ----